 It’s been 18 months since our Portland visit and I’m still trying to find a moment to share some photos.
-Recently I got around to writing the Portland Botanical Gardens post that had sat in my drafts for months with just photos waiting to be fleshed out.
+Recently I got around to writing the Portland Botanical Gardens post after it sat in my drafts for months with just photos waiting to be fleshed out.
 It’s the fleshing out that is my downfall as you will see soon see.

 While in Portland, I stole myself away and took the Portland Historic Buildings walking tour.
 Incredibly for a town of its size, there are more than 200 buildings in the Portland CBD that date back to the 1800s.
 It was on that self-guided tour that I found “Claremont” at 65 Julia Street, just along from the St Stephen’s Church.

-I had only intended to share the photos of “Claremont” and give a small amount of information about the former residents, but as usual, once I got searching at Trove I couldn’t leave it at that.
-There was very little information about “Claremont” elsewhere online, save for an entry on the Victorian Heritage Database that only gave the person who had the house built and an early resident, information I had from the walking tour guide.
-But it was Trove that took the story of “Claremont” an extra step.
+I had only intended to share the photos of Claremont and give a small amount of information about the former residents, but as usual, once I got searching at Trove I couldn’t leave it at that.
+There was very little information about Claremont elsewhere online, save for an entry on the Victorian Heritage Database only identifying the person who had the house built and an early resident, the information I had from the walking tour guide.
+But once again, it was Trove that took the story of Claremont an extra step.
 Or two.

-“Claremont” hosted the St. Stephen’s girls confirmation class in April 1909 as they gave thanks to Catherine and Constance for making their confirmation veils.
+“Claremont” hosted the St. Stephen’s girls’ confirmation class in April 1909 and they gave thanks to Catherine and Constance for making their confirmation veils.

-The Portland branch of the Australian Women’s National League was established during a meeting at “”Claremont” in January 1911.
+Significantly, the Portland branch of the Australian Women’s National League was established during a meeting at Claremont in January 1911.